zomerfeld/warm_n_fuzzies/README.md

 <br>

 ### Particle Functions
 Warm & Fuzzies is controlled using the functions and variables on [Particle Dashboard](https://console.particle.io/devices).
+Find the right device under your account while the particle is turned on and connected to see the variables and functions:
 ![Dashboard](ParticleDashboard.png)

-#### Variables
+#### ***Variables***
-**Compass** - Shows you the compass heading in degrees.
+* **Compass** - Shows you the compass heading in degrees.
 The compass heading is not 100% accurate (moves between 80-90% accuracy).
 If you know a solution to get a better compass reading (and I've tried a lot of different compasses breakouts), email me.
-**Latitude** & **Longitude** - These show the GPS information in Lon and Lat, recieved from the GPS.
+* **Latitude** & **Longitude** - These show the GPS information in Lon and Lat, recieved from the GPS.
 If they show 0, it means the GPS hasn't found the satelites yet.
-** Location **  - Shows your GPS Location in Decimal Degrees (easier to work in, especially on Google Maps).
+* ** Location **  - Shows your GPS Location in Decimal Degrees (easier to work in, especially on Google Maps).
-** heater ** - Shows the active heater from the heater array.
+* ** heater ** - Shows the active heater from the heater array.
-** Bearing ** The compass angle between you and the target location, in degrees.
+* ** Bearing ** The compass angle between you and the target location, in degrees.
-** Cardinal** - Shows the cardinal direction between you and the target location.
+* ** Cardinal** - Shows the cardinal direction between you and the target location.
 Always shows it with 2 letters, so NNE for example will still show as NE.
-** IsHeatOn ** - Tells you if the heating circuits are toggled.
+* ** IsHeatOn ** - Tells you if the heating circuits are toggled.

+To update the variables value, click the little `GET` button.

+#### ***Functions***
+All functions will return 0 or 1.
+To see the values of those who return a meaningful values, see the Variables above.
+To trigger most of these, send any character on them (other than heat & setTarget which expect specific values).

+* **getGPS** - Gets the current GPS location.
+* **setTarget** - Sets the destination target for navigation.
+Put in your home location, or any other place of importance using decimal degrees.
+* **heat** - wanted to turn on and off a heatpad manually? send the heatpad number (2-6) or name (A0, A1, A2) to turn it on.
+Disconnect the GPS if you want to use this, or the GPS will turn another one based on the angle between you and destination.
+* **toggleHeat** - Turns off the heating pads temporarily when sent anything but 0.
+1 will turn it back on.
+* **AntennaStat** - Shows the state of the GPS's Antenna (right here on the function).
+Returns 1, 2, or 3.
+Based on NMEA codes which is used by the [GPS from adafruit](https://cdn-learn.adafruit.com/downloads/pdf/adafruit-ultimate-gps.pdf): 1 means antenna short or problem, 2 means internal (not enough to get a signal indoors usally) and 3 means external (which if you bought it, should show).
+* **getCompass** - This is done automatically, but if you want to get another compass reading, you can send any value to this variable.

-Set up a destination using the Particle Function *SetTarget* on the [Particle Dashboard](https://console.particle.io/devices), under the device you uploaded the code to.
+Set up a destination using the Particle Function *SetTarget* on the [Particle Dashboard](https://console.particle.io/devices).
+This takes a location in Lat & Lon, in Decimal Degrees (DD).
+To get lat & lon from google maps, see [this guide](http://www.wikihow.com/Get-Latitude-and-Longitude-from-Google-Maps).

 ## Code Walkthrough